goaver/api-integration/website/docs/check.md

 - <b>thirdPartyIdentifier</b> - The third party identifier for the check

-- <b>status</b> - The status of the check
+- <b>status</b> - The status of the check (statuses without a * can be ignored and are for informational purposes only)

-  * Values:
-    * `Completed` - The check was able to be completed successfully
+  * `Created` - The check has been created but the user has not accessed enrollment or added any data
+  * `AwaitingUser` - The user has accessed the enrollment or has begun submitting data
+  * `AwaitingAutomation` - The enrollment has been submitted and queued for preprocessing
+  * `AwaitingReview` - The enrollment has been submitted and is queued for processing
+  * `InReview` - The enrollment is actively being reviewed or is in a secondary review
-    * `Rejected` - The check could not be completed due to invalid or missing data
+  * `Rejected`* - The check could not be completed due to invalid or missing data
+  * `Completed`* - The check was able to be completed successfully and results can be retrieved

 - <b>statusReason</b> - If the check was rejected, detail as to the reason

-  * Values:
   * `MissingDocuments` - Required documents were not provided
   * `UnreadableDocumentsOrMissingVerificationInformation` - Identification documents were unreadable or did not contain the required information
   * `ExpiredDocuments` - Identification documents expired
   * `SuspiciousDocumentsOrImages` - Identification documents were suspected to be stolen or fraudulent
   * `FacialVerificationFailed` - Liveness facial verification failed

 - <b>checkTypes</b> - The list of check types / verifications performed as part of the check (inherited from the group configuration)

-  * Values:
+  * `DocumentVerification` - Identification document verification performed
   * `EmailVerification` - Email verification performed
+  * `RiskProfiling` - Risk profiling (IP Address, device, etc) performed for individual
-    * `DocumentVerification` - Identification document verification performed
+  * `AddressVerification` - Address verification performed for individual
   * `PhotoVerification` - Liveness verification performed with facial recognition matching
-    * `Phone Verification` - Phone number verification performed
+  * `PhoneVerification` - Phone number verification performed
-    * `AccreditedInvestor` - Accredited investor verification performed
   * `Watchlist` - Text based watchlist search performed for individual
   * `VisualWatchlist` - Facial match watchlist search performed for individual
-    * `RiskProfiling` - Risk profiling performed for individual
-    * `AddressVerification` - Address verification performed for individual
+  * `AccreditedInvestor` - Accredited investor verification performed
   * `CovidVaccinationVerification` - Covid vaccination verification performed

 - <b>warnings</b> - The warnings found based on the configured warnings in group settings

-  * Values:
     * `Age` - Individual is under the age of 18
     * `Country` - Individual is from a restricted country
     * `State` - Individual is from a restricted state or province